cisocrgroup/pocoweb/frontend/public_html/doc.md

 ### Uploading new projects

 If you are logged in with an administrator account, you can create a new project.
-Fill in the metadata fields in the mask, select the according [project archive](#user-content-project-archives) on your computer and click on the ![upload](img/doc/button-upload.png) button.
+Fill in the meta data fields in the mask, select the according [project archive](#user-content-project-archives) on your computer and click on the ![upload](img/doc/button-upload.png) button.
 Depending on the size of the project archive, the uploading of the project can take a while.

-The [Pocoweb backend](#user-content-pocoweb-backend) analyzes the project archive, processes its OCR and image files and publishes the project.
+The [Pocoweb back-end](#user-content-pocoweb-backend) analyzes the project archive, processes its OCR and image files and publishes the project.
-If the uploading was successfull, you should see the new project in the project table.
+If the uploading was successfully, you should see the new project in the project table.

 The project's author, title and year can be filled out as it seems fit.